Wasserstein GANs with Gradient Penalty Compute Congested Transport: Proofs

 To established the duality result in Proposition \ref{prop:weakbetweenGPandBP}, we need some simple properties of the functional $J$, which we prove here. \begin{lemma} The functional $J$ defined in \eqref{eq:Jdeff} is convex and continuous. \end{lemma} \begin{proof} Define $F: H^1(\Omega) \rightarrow \RR$ and $G : \bigLnosigma \rightarrow \RR$ as

 so that $J(u, \pp) = F(u) + G(\pp)$.
-To see that $J$ is convex and continuous, we claim that $F$ and $G$ are both continuous and convex on their respective domains.
+To see that $J$ is convex and continuous, we claim that $F$ and $G$ are both convex and continuous on their respective domains.
 For $F$ these claims are immediate since $F$ is a continuous linear operator.
 For $G$ they require proof.
 Note that $G$ can be written

 where $h: \Omega \times \RR^d \rightarrow \RR$ is given by

 Note that for fixed $x$, $h$ is convex in $\xi$ because it is the composition of a convex function $(\xi \mapsto |\xi|$) with a non-decreasing convex function ($z \mapsto \frac{\lambda}{2}(z-1)_+^2\sigma(x)$).
 Convexity of $h$ then implies convexity of $G$.